Updated May 2019

 On the upside, selected ratings are persistent in iOS Mail, meaning that, when you tap the 4th star, 4 stars will be highlighted until you make another selection.
 This variation comes down to each email client’s support for CSS properties and attribute selectors.
 In particular, :hover.
 So be sure to check what email clients your subscribers are using primarily before you apply this technique.

-When your marketing team is planning out your customer feedback email campaign, remember to consider the following:
+When your marketing team is planning out your customer feedback campaign, you can use one of our free feedback email templates.
+Remember to consider the following:

 - Utilize surveys for more detailed feedback